 You may update these formulas at any time, provided you have the correct access level.

-- If you want to learn how prices matrices work using real world examples, see Understand real world sales price matrix scenarios.
+- If you want to learn how prices matrices work using real world examples, please review Understand real world price matrix scenarios.

 - Once you know how they are applied. you can learn how to Create a price formula in the matrix, and then Update or delete a price formula in the matrix.

 - You can also use prices matrices to set net pricing for customers, contracts, and vendors as well as to set future pricing.
 See Enter a net price in the price matrix and Force a future price update.